nchah/i-know-words-and-images/README.md

 ## Sample Analysis

-an imageplot starting with the 4th most tweeted image, then comparing similarity with out sample of ~1000
+Using ImagePlot (http://lab.softwarestudies.com/p/imageplot.html) we visually analyze the 4th most tweeted image and related images, taken from a sample of ~1000.
+Time (tweetid as consecutive #s) is represented on the X-axis, and similarity scores (calculated by photohash) along the Y-axis.
 ![Similarity](results/meme_imageplot.txt---tweetid-vs-similarity.gif "Similarity")

-did a test plot of tweetid (time?) along x axis by similarity (y-axis) for the podium set. top image was the one constantly retweeted.
+Another plot of time along X-axis by similarity for another set of photos, selected based on an original photo of Drumpf at a podium.
+Discovery of the top photo more popularly retweeted over time.
 ![Similarity](results/podium_imageplot.txt---tweet_id-vs-similarity.gif "Similarity")

 Transcript Wordcloud